popasmuerf/code.notes/aynchronous.programming/basics/async.concurrency.basics.md

 execution...especially if it is doing something CPU intensive....if it is a network operation then it definitely by definition will be seperate processes of execution.

+ A method can return before it's work is complete.
+That is the essense of asynch.
+ A method returns, it returns a staks that means "thsi work is in progress"; tell me what to do when it is complete".
+The work oof the method is not done, even though it has returned.